dcarver1/carverd/_drafts/deepWork.md

 This did not really seem like a schedule at all.
 Basically do what you can when you can.
 Ad Hoc.
 This is probably what most people will get pushed into but it takes away a lot of the message of this book.
 Deep work should be important enough that it can be scheduled.
 The author suggests avoid this technique while beginning.
 My personal adaptation of this is have two hours that happens each work day.
 If I can't make it at the set time I adjust the time.

 **Ritualize**
 With the work philosophy laid out it comes down to implementation.
-The goal here is to have a set of parameters that you can follow to make sure deep work happeneds.
-This will make sense to everyone becuase they are not really new.
+The goal here is to have a set of parameters that you can follow to make sure deep work happens.
+This will make sense to everyone because they are not really new.
 - Where will you work (helpful if outside of normal workplace)
 - how will you work (metric for productivity )
 - How will you support your work ( comfort)

 **Make Grand Gestures**
 This builds off the idea that we value things that come with commitment more then those that we simply receive.
 The idea here is that is you need to make deep work happen, really comment and make it happen.
 This could mean putting yourself up in a hotel or using the out of office logic to make sure your open.
-What ever it is, the bigger commentment you make too it hte more significant you will feel the time is.
+What ever it is, the bigger commitment you make too it the more significant you will feel the time is.

 **Don't Work Alone**
 This seemed to be present to confront the growing theme that deep work requires isolation.
-While that still true the reality of it is that you dont need to only work alone.
-In small teams of with partners you can still practice this deep work stratigies.
+While that still true the reality of it is that you don't need to only work alone.
+In small teams of with partners you can still practice this deep work strategies.

 **Execute Like A Business**
-Based on the work of Clayton Christensen woh developed The 4 Disciplines of Execution.
+Based on the work of Clayton Christensen who developed The 4 Disciplines of Execution.
 This series of step was put forth to help organization move from the what to the how.
-Ideas and stratigies are easy to generate but how do we make them happen
+Ideas and strategies are easy to generate but how do we make them happen
 1. Focus on the Wildly Important
-DEep work should be very focused, with set goals and targetable achievements.
+Deep work should be very focused, with set goals and targetable achievements.
 Be deliberate about what the most important priority is and let that define your work.
  2. Act on the Lead Measures
- Lead measures are essentailly the imediate results of an action.
+ Lead measures are essentially the immediate results of an action.
 The goal is that deep work could be measure with, number of pages written or number of hours spent.
 Even thought the important goal is number of papers published.
-The lag time better effort and acheivment is to much to use as a motivator.
+The lag time better effort and achievement is to much to use as a motivator.
  3. Keep a Compelling Scoreboard
  If you have a measurable lead measure that builds to your wildly important goal , keep track of it.
 Keep it visible and use it as a motivator to keep up the work
  4. Create a Cadence of Accountability
  Establish reoccurring meetings that are used to evaluate the progress and attempt to understand why this week was better then the last.

  **Be Lazy**
 I was not expecting it but I got a lot out of this section.
-It all centers around the idea of strengthing the work/life divide.
-Finding ways to be do with work when you leave work will acutally help you work more effectively.
+It all centers around the idea of strengthen the work/life divide.
+Finding ways to be do with work when you leave work will actually help you work more effectively.
 I love the implications of this.
 Three reason for this logic were provided.

 1. *Downtime Aids Insights*
 This looks at the work by a psychologist Ap Dijksterhuis on the role of conscious and unconscious thought on decision making.
 The take away is that decision based on very strict and well defined rules are best made by the conscious mind(actively thinking about the problem).
 For example determining what time you would need to leave to make it to the airport.
-On the other hand problems that are complex and require a lot variables and vague parameters are better left to the unconcious mind.
+On the other hand problems that are complex and require a lot variables and vague parameters are better left to the unconscious mind.
 That is, go with the gut.
 *word of skepticism*  It was not clear why decisions were deemed better.
 I think you look back on unconscious decisions with less criticism because you often don't rely on the pro con strategies of conscious effects.
 You just made the choice and went with it.
 When you mull things over your those counter arguments to your decisions are more likely to come back up.
 That said, I think for the most part, allow the unconscious mind to feel through a process is a great alternative to the stress of having to make a decision.